Everything you'll ever need to know about booking a Harpist

 Generally, you pay more for a reputable harpist with a high level of experience, stronger ability, and good quality equipment.
 The minimum standard of our harpists is already very high as we carefully vet everyone we work with, but you do get what you pay for.

-Also, when you search our web site for harpists available in your event location, those who are travelling from outside the area will add travel fees, and these are included in the prices you see on our web site.
+Also, when you search our website for harpists available in your event location, those who are travelling from outside the area will add travel fees, and these are included in the prices you see on our website.
 Other variations may reflect the area of the country, for example, fees in the London area will probably be more expensive than the north of England.

 The best way to reduce costs is to try to find a harpist who is based close by.
 The home town location of all Alive Network harpists is shown on the roster pages and also on each harpists profile page.
 You can also ask your coordinator to recommend the best harpist local to your event.